-However, criminals created fake Instagram, Facebook, or Twitter accounts using her credentials.
+Criminals created fake Instagram, Facebook, or Twitter accounts using her credentials.
 How did they have them?
 It was an easy thing to find because lottery winners are featured in the news with their success stories (you know those pictures with 6/49 millionaires holding checks, right?).
 Crooks use not only 6/49 or Powerball millionaires, but also Publishers Clearing House winners, as well.

 Using Kelsey’s full name, the crooks posted a generous promise of donating $1,000 from her winnings to the first 75,000 Instagram followers – see the image above.

 Alternatively, the scammers send emails offering the donation (amount varies).
 In order to do that, they ask the victims for their bank account, in order to transfer the promised money.
 In exchange, they are required to pay ‘a small tax’ that apparently is needed for international donations.